FGuerreir0/node-redis-cache/README.md

 ```bash
 npm i
 ```
-This repo already has redis installed but if you need to install in one of your project use check: [Redis Documentation](https://redis.io/topics/quickstart)
+This repo already has redis installed but if you need to install in one of your project check: [Redis Documentation](https://redis.io/topics/quickstart)

 ## Getting Started